TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

 Returns whether a code point is valid.
-A valid code point is smaller or equal to U+10FFFF and is not a high or low surrogate.
+A valid code point is smaller than or equal to U+10FFFF and is not a high or low surrogate.

 ---